• People walking in the woods

 Working Toward Environmental Resilience

-ITBC recognizes that environmental resilience is essential to the long-term sustainability of Indigenous tourism.
-Collaborating with the wider tourism industry on climate initiatives and preparedness ensures that Indigenous tourism is not only protected but also positioned to lead in adapting to environmental challenges.
-By integrating Indigenous knowledge and practices into these efforts, ITBC helps safeguard cultural heritage and the natural landscapes supporting tourism.
+ITBC recognizes that environmental resilience is essential to the long-term sustainability of First Nations and Indigenous tourism businesses.
+Collaborating with the broader tourism industry on climate initiatives and preparedness ensures that Indigenous tourism is not only protected but also positioned to lead in adapting to environmental challenges.
+By integrating First Nations and Indigenous knowledge and practices into these efforts, ITBC helps safeguard cultural heritage and the natural landscapes supporting tourism.

 Indigenous people in a canoe